 Use the following list to help deploy applications and devices.

-- Single sign-on (SSO) - Enable user access to apps and resources while signing in once, without being required to enter credentials again:
+- Single sign-on (SSO) - Enable user access to apps and resources with one sign-in, without reentering credentials:

-- My Apps portal - A web-based portal to discover and access applications.
-Enable user productivity with self-service, for instance requesting access to groups, or managing access to resources on behalf of others.
+- My Apps portal - Discover and access applications.
+Enable user productivity with self-service, for instance request access to groups, or manage access to resources on behalf of others.

 - Devices - Evaluate device integration methods with Microsoft Entra ID, choose the implementation plan, and more.

-The following list describes features and services for productivity gains in hybrid scenarios.
+The following list describes features and services in hybrid scenarios.

 - Active Directory Federation Services (AD FS) - Migrate user authentication from federation to cloud with pass-through authentication or password hash sync:

-- Microsoft Entra application proxy - Enable employees to be productive at any place or time, and from a device.
+- Microsoft Entra application proxy - Enable employees to be productive from a device.
 Learn about software as a service (SaaS) apps in the cloud and corporate apps on-premises.
 Microsoft Entra application proxy enables access without virtual private networks (VPNs) or demilitarized zones (DMZs):

 - User identities - Learn about automation to create, maintain, and remove user identities in cloud apps, such as Dropbox, Salesforce, ServiceNow, and more.

-- Identity governance - Create identity governance and enhance business processes that rely on identity data.
+- Microsoft Entra Identity Governance - Create identity governance and enhance business processes that rely on identity data.
 With HR products, such as Workday or Successfactors, manage employee and contingent-staff identity lifecycle with rules.
-These rules map Joiner-Mover-Leaver processes, such as New Hire, Terminate, Transfer, to IT actions such as Create, Enable, Disable.
+These rules map Joiner-Mover-Leaver (JLM) processes, such as New Hire, Terminate, Transfer, to IT actions such as Create, Enable, Disable.
 See the following section for more.

 - Microsoft Entra B2B collaboration - Improve external-user collaboration with secure access to applications: